JustThatKing/MO2077/readme.md

 - [Changelog](#changelog)

 # MO2 for Cyberpunk?
 It works.
-Really*.
+Really.

-Mod Organizer 2 and Cyberpunk 2077 aren't normally compatible - using MO2 on the game leads to CET and Redscript errors.
+Mod Organizer 2 and Cyberpunk 2077 aren't normally compatible - using MO2 on the game leads to CET and RED4ext errors.
 We've managed to address this through a plugin called Root Builder that allows specific folders to be automatically be copied into the game folders when launching the game, and be automatically cleaned up once the game closes.
-Root builder requires a specific folder structure.
-The archive folder of mods is MO2 deploys via its VFS,  this works in 99% of cases for mods of this type.
+Root builder requires a specific folder structure for CET and RED4ext.
+The required folders for these mods are automatically copied into the game folder when you run the game.
-The other folders are copied before runtime, namely: bin, engine, r6, red4ext and Redmods.
 This way your game folder remains intact when not run via MO2.
-This means under all practical purposes, these mods are installed manually, but with the convenience of a mod manager.

-No found exceptions as of MO2077 v1.0.7...so that's nice, tell me if you find one.
+All other mods run through MO2s virtual filesystem, this means that you get convenience of a mod manager, with non of the issues that have been present with mod managers and Cyberpunk in the past.

 # Proof